whitlockjc/carvoyant/README.md

 * [carvoyant.min.js](https://raw.github.com/whitlockjc/carvoyant/master/carvoyant.min.js): _32kb_, minified, compressed
 and no sourcemap

-Installation can be as simple as downloading the proper JavaScript file and installing it or installing it via Bower.
-Installation via Bower is as simple as any other browser component using [Bower](http://bower.io/):
+Installation can be as simple as downloading the proper JavaScript file into your project or installing it via [Bower](http://bower.io/) which is as simple as installing any other browser component using Bower:

 ```bash
 bower install carvoyant --save